-Delaware AG Says Foundation Is Shortchanging His State
+Delaware AG Takes Aim at Squandered Funds

 JACKSONVILLE, Fla.
 (CN) – Delaware’s attorney general sued the Nemours Foundation claiming that it is squandering money intended to benefit needy children and the elderly in his state.

-The foundation is a charitable organization established in the will of Alfred I. duPont to provide healthcare services to children and vulnerable older adults, with a focus on Delaware residents.
+The foundation is a charitable organization established in the will of Alfred I. duPont to provide health care services to children and vulnerable older adults, with a focus on Delaware residents.

 But in a complaint filed in the federal court in Jacksonville, Fla. on Jan.
 13, Delaware Attorney General Matt Deen says the foundation is not carrying out the dying wish of the multi-millionaire industrialist and philanthropist.